Maikel0105/Codex/README.md

 - Chat logs stored in `/logs`

 ## Setup
-Run the setup script to install dependencies, download KoboldCpp and a GGUF model, then launch the GUI.
+Run the setup script to install dependencies, clone and build KoboldCpp, download a GGUF model and then launch the GUI.
 The script also starts KoboldCpp in the background and shuts it down once you close the window.
-On Windows, the script also creates a desktop shortcut for easy launching:
+On Windows, a desktop shortcut is created for easy launching:

 ```bash
 python setup_env.py